The Artificial Selection

 The argument of this essay can now be stated without overstatement.
 Endurance is necessary for identity not as a moral prescription but as a structural description of how beings become what they are.
 A being that has not been in genuine contact with the conditions of its own existence is not fully a being in any philosophically serious sense.
 It occupies a form.
 It does not inhabit it.

 The distortion does not announce itself.
 It arrives as convenience, as care, as progress.
 The anti-aging maintenance culture that refuses the body’s arc not to restore a capacity but to prevent a completion.
 The algorithm that curates experience to match existing preferences rather than expose them to revision.
 The urban development that replaces the worn and particular with the new and generic.
 The spiritual offering that delivers peace without demanding transformation.
+Each of these, considered in isolation, can be defended.
+Some of them – by the criterion developed in this essay – genuinely should be.
+What warrants examination is the aggregate direction they indicate and the selection pressure they collectively exert.

 The sea does not care about these preferences.
-The environment — in the broadest sense, the actual conditions of existence that no economic arrangement can permanently substitute — is still there.
+The environment – in the broadest sense, the actual conditions of existence that no economic arrangement can permanently substitute – is still there.
 Still moving.
 Still the final examiner of what a thing actually is.
 The timber plantation maintained against pest and fire and competition will encounter, eventually, a pressure its maintenance did not anticipate.
+The city rebuilt for legibility will encounter, eventually, the human need for particularity that legibility cannot satisfy.
+The body kept at the surface of youth will encounter, eventually, what the arc was preparing it for.

 The Ship of Theseus, its hull gleaming, every plank replaced, will discover when it finally meets open water not that it failed to maintain its form – its form is impeccable – but that the tests which would have told it what it was made of were administered to a ship that no longer exists, and no record of those tests survived the replacement.